 Medial Branch Block

 This is a purely diagnostic test to identify which patients will receive benefits from a radiofrequency ablation (RFA) procedure.
-An anesthetic is injected upon the medial branch supplying a targeted facet joint.
-Typically several levels of the spine are injected in one procedure, and then pain relief is assessed over the next day.
+An anesthetic is injected into the medial branch nerves supplying a targeted facet joint.
+Typically, several levels of the spine are injected in one procedure, and then pain relief is assessed over the next day.
 We will evaluate your pain response to determine if you are a candidate for RFA.

 HOW DO I PREPARE FOR MY PROCEDURE?